Kirk Cousins: 2016

 Cousins was set to become an unrestricted free agent in the 2016 offseason, but the Redskins used the non-exclusive franchise tag on him on March 1, 2016.
 The tag acted as a one-year, $20 million contract, which prevented other teams in the league from signing him without giving up two first round draft picks to the Redskins.

+During the season-opening 38–16 loss to the Pittsburgh Steelers on Monday Night Football, Cousins struggled, completing 30-of-43 passes for 329 yards and two interceptions.
+In the next game against the Cowboys, he threw for 364 yards, a touchdown, and an interception during the 27–23 loss.
+The following week against the Giants, Cousins recorded 296 passing yards and two touchdowns in the narrow 29–27 road victory.

+During Week 4 against the Browns, Cousins completed 21-of-27 passes for 183 yards, three touchdowns, and an interception in the 31–20 victory.
+In the next game against the Ravens, he completed 29-of-41 passes for 260 yards, a touchdown, and an interception during the 16–10 road victory.
+The following week against the Eagles, Cousins threw for 263 yards, two touchdowns, and an interception in the 27–20 victory.

-During the Week 8 International Series game against the Cincinnati Bengals at Wembley Stadium in London, Cousins threw for a career-high 458 passing yards, as the game ended in a 27–27 tie.
+During a Week 7 20–17 road loss to the Detroit Lions, Cousins completed 30-of-39 passes for 301 yards and a touchdown and rushed thrice for 15 yards and a touchdown.
+In the next game against the Cincinnati Bengals at Wembley Stadium in London, Cousins threw for a career-high 458 passing yards, two touchdowns, and an interception during the 27–27 tie.
 As the game ended in a tie, it also marked the first time a game held in London went into overtime.
+Following a Week 9 bye, the Redskins returned home to face the Minnesota Vikings.
+Cousins finished the 26–20 victory with 262 passing yards and three touchdowns.

-Three weeks later against the Packers, Cousins threw for 375 yards along with three touchdowns in a 42–24 victory, earning him his third NFC Offensive Player of the Week award.
-After the game, Cousins was caught on camera asking Redskins general manager Scot McCloughan "How you like me now?" which many in the media believed Cousins was addressing concerns about his potentially lucrative long-term contract with the team next season.
-In a Thanksgiving Day 31–26 road loss against the Cowboys, Cousins completed 41 of 53 passes for 449 yards with three touchdowns and no interceptions, putting him second on the list of most passing yards in a Thanksgiving Day game in NFL history.
-For his accomplishments in the month of November, Cousins won the NFC Offensive Player Of The Month award, his second time winning the award.
-In Week 16, on Christmas Eve, against the Bears, Cousins had a career-high two rushing touchdowns in the 41–21 road victory.
+During Week 11 against the Packers, Cousins completed 21-of-30 passes for 375 yards and three touchdowns in the 42–24 victory.
+He was named NFC Offensive Player of the Week for his performance.
+After the game, Cousins was caught on camera asking Redskins general manager Scot McCloughan, "How you like me now?", which many in the media believed Cousins was addressing concerns about his potentially lucrative long-term contract with the team next season.
+In the next game against the Cowboys on Thanksgiving, Cousins completed 41-of-53 passes for 449 yards and three touchdowns during the 31–26 road loss, putting him second on the list of most passing yards in a Thanksgiving Day game in NFL history.
+For his accomplishments in the month of November, Cousins was named NFC Offensive Player Of The Month, his second time winning the award.
+The following week against the Cardinals, he had 271 passing yards, a touchdown, and an interception to go along with a rushing touchdown in the 31–23 road loss.